MikaylaFischler/cc-mek-scada/README.md

 # cc-mek-scada
 Configurable ComputerCraft SCADA system for multi-reactor control of Mekanism fission reactors with a GUI, automatic safety features, waste processing control, and more!

-This requires CC: Tweaked and Mekanism v10.0+ (10.1 recommended for full feature set).
+Mod Requirements:
+- CC: Tweaked
+- Mekanism v10.1+

+Mod Recommendations:
+- Advanced Peripherals (adds the capability to detect environmental radiation levels)

+v10.1+ is required due the complete support of CC:Tweaked added in Mekanism v10.1

+There was also an apparent bug with boilers disconnecting and reconnecting when active in my test world on 10.0.24, so it may not even have been an option to fully implement this with support for 10.0.

 ## [SCADA](https://en.wikipedia.org/wiki/SCADA)
 > Supervisory control and data acquisition (SCADA) is a control system architecture comprising computers, networked data communications and graphical user interfaces for high-level supervision of machines and processes.
 It also covers sensors and other devices, such as programmable logic controllers, which interface with process plant or machinery.

 This project implements concepts of a SCADA system in ComputerCraft (because why not? ..okay don't answer that).
-I recommend reviewing that linked wikipedia page on SCADA if you want to understand the concepts used here.
+I recommend reviewing that linked wikipedia page on SCADA if you *want* to understand the concepts used here.

 ![Architecture](https://upload.wikimedia.org/wikipedia/commons/thumb/1/10/Functional_levels_of_a_Distributed_Control_System.svg/1000px-Functional_levels_of_a_Distributed_Control_System.svg.png)